 Edward and Elizabeth Leonard Wildlife Preserve

 The Edward and Elizabeth Leonard Wildlife Preserve protects 108 acres along Lakeside Road in Chikaming Township.
 The property consists of mature woodland, wetlands, and agricultural land.
-The property is located in close proximity to other nature preserves like Chikaming Township Park and Preserve as well as the Merritt Family and Younger Family Preserves.
+It is located in close proximity to other nature preserves including Chikaming Township Park and Preserve as well as the Merritt Family and Younger Family Preserves.
 Protecting natural areas in close proximity like this creates “greenways” that are beneficial to wildlife.
 Additionally, preserving active farmland protects both the prime soils and the farming tradition.

 The Leonard Wildlife Preserve is a prime example of a common story in rural Michigan: the interaction between farms and forests.
 Aerial photos indicate that much of the property was in agricultural production by the 1930s, and the forests were left in ravines, wetlands, and untillable land.
 Some of that land is still in production today--roughly 25 acres is farmed each year.
 A portion of the property to the west hosted two orchards that were abandoned in the 1980s.
-Since then, the forest has been slowly reclaiming the former orchards, and the young trees growing there are evidence of a process ecologists call succession.
-The northern third of the Preserve, however, has not been farmed since at least the 1930s (if ever), which has allowed a mature forest to develop with trees that could be over 100 years old!
+Since then, the forest has been slowly reclaiming the former orchards, and the young trees growing there are evidence of a process called succession.
+The northern third of the Preserve has not been farmed since at least the 1930s (if ever), which has allowed a mature forest to develop with trees that are likely well over 100 years old!